 Paraquat Linked to Parkinson’s Disease

 People who were exposed to Paraquat use in farming or agricultural work, and others who live near industrial farms or areas where Paraquat is used, may be at increased risk for developing Parkinson’s Disease.
-Parkinson’s Disease is a degenerative disorder which may take years to develop, and exposure may have been in the past.
+Parkinson’s Disease is a degenerative disorder which may take years to develop, and exposure to Paraquat may have occurred in the past.

-Though many countries have banned use of Paraquat, it is still sold in the U.S. and workers may have been exposed to the chemical for years while mixing, spraying, and processing crops using Paraquat products.
+Though many countries have banned use of Paraquat, it is still sold widely throughout the U.S. Workers may have been exposed to the chemical for years while mixing and spraying Paraquat or while processing crops sprayed with the herbicide.
 Chemical companies which manufacture products containing Paraquat may be facing multiple Paraquat Parkinson’s Disease lawsuits.
+People who worked with or were exposed to Paraquat-containing products and developed Parkinson’s disease may be eligible for compensation.

 Products Containing Paraquat